jamesrwilliams/personal-site/src/posts/2018/2018-06-04-useful-git-commands.md

 ## Find branches that have/not been merged yet

-Useful when cleaning out checked out branches from your machine.
-The last argument is the branch you want to check against, in our example its develop.
+Useful when removing "checked out" branches from your machine.
+The last argument is the branch you want to check against, in our example here it is develop.

 ```bash
 git branch --no-merged develop